-Emotionally Protective and The caregiver(s) has a strong bond with their child(ren).
-Attached The caregiver(s) shows affection, warmth, and empathy and shows compassion through sheltering and soothing the child(ren).
-The caregiver(s) makes it clear through their words and action that their child(ren) is their top priority.
+Emotionally Protective and Attached The caregiver(s) has a strong bond with their of the caregiver(s) shows affection, warmth, and and shows compassion through sheltering and the child(ren).
+The caregiver(s) makes it clea their words and action that their child(ren) is priority. nd empathy nd soothing ear through